-Table 3 Response times declared by product teams in a Post-EMI Era survey
+Table 3 Response times declared by product teams in a Post-EMI/IGE Era survey

-Table 2 suggests that although service level will diminish for a minority of products, overall the response times of individual product teams will remain similar to what they were while the SLA was in place.

-As a next step, EGI is also negotiating with Product Teams to see if they are willing to enter their separate service level agreements, rather that just declaring the target levels, but that is an ongoing activity at the time of this writing, and there are no tangible results yet.
+Table 2 suggests that although service level will diminish for a minority of products, overall the response times of individual product teams will remain similar to what they were while the SLA was in place.In addition, EGI is also negotiating with Product Teams to see if they are willing to enter their separate service level agreements, rather that just declaring the target levels, but that is an ongoing activity at the time of this writing.

 Communication Channels

 The overall mode of communication between DMSU and the technology providers required only little change.
-In respect of issues affecting individual middleware products, i.e., a majority of reported issues, DMSU was already communicating directly to individual product teams within EMI.
-There were only a few types of issues where EMI needed to be contacted as a whole.
-They are discussed in the following subsections.
+In respect of issues affecting individual middleware products, i.e. a majority of reported issues, DMSU was already communicating directly to individual product teams within EMI.
+There were only a few types of issues where EMI needed to be contacted at a project level.
+These are discussed in the following subsections.

 Repository Issues

-Occasional dependency issues in the EMI repositories – caused typically by missing dependencies, or by the necessity to keep older versions of updated components available – were formerly reported to, and taken care of, by EMI's release manager.
+Occasional dependency issues in the EMI repositories – caused typically by missing dependencies, or by the necessity to keep older versions of updated components available – were formerly reported to, and taken care of, by the EMI release manager.
 Since the end of the EMI project, there are new ways of resolving repository issues, depending on their nature:

-• Product-specific repository issues – in cases where a specific dependency or other repository adjustment is required by a single product distributed from its own distribution repository, the change may be requested for the respective Product Team and effected in that own distribution repository.
+• Product-specific repository issues – in cases where a specific dependency or other repository adjustment is required by a single product distributed from its own distribution repository, the change may be requested to the respective Product Team and implemented in their own distribution repository.
 As explained above, DMSU already communicates with individual product teams on other product-specific issues, and this kind of repository issues may now be resolved over the same channel.

-Direct communication is also used in case the Product Team makes its product available through a distribution-wide repository such as Fedora/EPEL or Debian.
+Direct communication is also used if the Product Team makes its product available through a distribution-wide repository such as Fedora/EPEL or Debian.

 • Wider-scope distribution repository issues – expecting the decommissioning of the EMI repository, EGI invited the representatives of existing product teams as well as former EMI release management to join the UMD Release Team (URT).
-Thus the expertise required to manage a middleware distribution repository is still available within EGI.
-At the time of this writing, the original EMI repository is still maintained by the team, while and repository issues can also be resolved directly in UMD.
+By doing so, the expertise required to manage a middleware distribution repository is still available within EGI.
+At the time of this writing, the original EMI repository is still maintained, and can be used as an up-stream source of fixes, even for repository issues.
+Should it fail to provide timely updates, or should it get decommissioned, eventually, it would still be possible to fix these kinds of issues directly in UMD through the URT, which – as explained above – now possesses adequate expertise.

 For the purpose of DMSU, the URT can now be contacted to resolve issues that would have been formerly forwarded to EMI.